thegeneschool/metagenomics/docs/binning.md

 ## Making MAGs
+The process of reconstructing genomes from a metagenome is often referred to as _metagenome binning_ or just _binning_, from the process of assigning contigs to one 'bin' per genome.
 There are many binning tools available to extract MAGs from metagenome assemblies.
 When timeseries data is available, [MetaBAT2](https://bitbucket.org/berkeleylab/metabat/src/master/) is a good choice because it is both easy to use and offers good performance.
 MetaBAT2 can be installed via conda as follows: